tjlsimoes/odin-flight-booker/README.md

 2. Choose from among a list of available flights
 3. Enter passenger information for all passengers

+It also features:
+1. A dynamic booking page using Stimulus (Javascript) enabling the addition or removal of passenger fields.
+2. Confirmation emails to passenger emails upon completion of the booking process.

 More information about this project can be found here: https://www.theodinproject.com/lessons/ruby-on-rails-flight-booker .